adonovan7/IrisClassification/README.md

 * F1 scores (precsion and recall)

 ## Results:
-Using the Support Vector Machine algorithm, I was able to get 93.33 % accuracy in the classification of iris class
+Using the Support Vector Machine algorithm, I was able to get 99.2 % accuracy in the classification of iris class

+* Check out the [jupyter notebook](https://github.com/adonovan7/Iris_Classification/blob/master/Iris_ML.ipynb) for a clean presentation of code and results